 2. Effects of Land Pollution

-You can be at risk of leukemia and other related conditions if you contact contaminated soil with gasoline and benzine.
+You can be at risk of leukemia and other related conditions if you contact with contaminated soil with gasoline and benzene.
 Land pollution can also cause nervous breakdown and depression, especially in children.

 Land pollution also threatens drinking water, a fundamental need to live.
 Animals are forced to change their habitats, and such a disturbance can wipe out entire species.

 Polluted areas often tend to go dry, which becomes a cause of wildfires – which can cause more damage to the environment.

 The primary effect of water pollution is the contamination of drinking water.
 It becomes vital in areas where the drinking water supply depends on ponds and other reservoirs.

 Similarly, due to agricultural activities and industrial and chemical leakages, harmful liquids can seep into the earth’s surface, polluting the groundwater.

 It is primarily common in areas where freshwater orifices are not very deep.